Brownian motion and thermal capacity: Proof of Theorem 3.1

 \subsection{Second part of the proof}

-For the second half of our proof we aim to prove that
+For the second half of our proof, we aim to prove that

 for all positive real numbers $a<b$.
 This would complete our derivation of Theorem~\ref{th:main2}.
 In order to simplify the exposition, we make some reductions.
 Since $F$ has Lebesgue measure 0, we may and will assume that $E$ has no isolated points.
-Furthermore, we will take $[a\,, b]^N= [1\,,{\textstyle\nicefrac3 2} ]^N$ and prove the following slightly-weaker statement.
+Furthermore, we will take $[a, b]^N= [1,{\sfrac{3}{2}} ]^N$.

-This is so, because $X^{(1)},\ldots,X^{(N)}$ are right-continuous random functions that possess left-limits.
-However, we omit the details of this more-or-less routine argument.